dmitryvinn/dvinnik.dev/src/data/events/2022/developer-week/index.md

 category: 'event'
 cover: './cover.jpg'
 title: 'Developer Week'
-description: 'One of the largest developer conference & event series.'
+description: 'One of the largest developer conference & event series focused on developer technology, from blockchain and artificial intelligence to big data and quantum computing.'
 date: '2022-02-07'
 tags: ['oss']
 published: true